rabailanees/Personalize-Fashion-System/README.md

 This will return the top 5 closest fashion images from the dataset, offering personalized recommendations based on visual similarity.

-## Contributing

-Feel free to fork the repository, open issues, and submit pull requests.
-Contributions are always welcome!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.